gopala-kr/Quantum-Dots/07-Quantum-Algorithms-Applications/README.md

 ---------

-For application developers/researchers, there are 2 ways to access quantum computer hardwares, either you can use quantum simulators on ypur own laptop(supports upto 40 qubits, eg: Microsofts [QDK](https://www.microsoft.com/en-us/quantum/development-kit) ) or access QC's from public cloud.
+For application developers/researchers, there are 2 ways to access quantum computer hardwares, either you can use quantum simulators on your own laptop(supports upto 40 qubits, eg: Microsofts [QDK](https://www.microsoft.com/en-us/quantum/development-kit) ) or access QC's from public cloud.
 IBM provides free access to thier [Q experience cloud(Gate Model)](https://quantum-computing.ibm.com/) and D-Wave provides free access to thier [Leap cloud](https://www.dwavesys.com/take-leap)(Annealer).
 Since other HW providers are private, you could access them via partner access(Organizations/Teams).

 Lets start with Simulators..